-EPP revenue increased \$1,060,000 or 5% between years.
-Revenue increased primarily due to growth in processing volumes and the effect of both card association and third-party processor cost increases passed through to merchants.
-Processing volumes were favorably impacted by an increase of 3% in the average number of processing merchants under contract between years.
-In addition, growth in revenue between years increased due to an increase of approximately 5% in the average monthly processing volume per merchant, due in part to the addition of several larger volume processing merchants, as well as year-over-year growth in processing volumes from existing merchants.
+EPP revenue increased \$3,135,000 or 7% between years.
+Revenue increased primarily due to growth in processing volumes and the effect of card association cost increases passed through to merchants.
+In addition, a change in the frequency of assessing a security compliance measurement fee to certain merchants from one measurement period per year to two times per year (at a reduced rate per measurement period) also positively affected revenues on a year over year basis by approximately \$400,000.
+Processing volumes were favorably impacted by an increase in the average number of processing merchants under contract between periods of 2%.
+In addition, growth in revenue between periods increased due to an increase of approximately 6% in the average monthly processing volume per merchant.
+The increase in the average monthly processing volume per merchant is due in part to the addition of several larger volume processing merchants as well as year-over-year growth in processing volumes from existing merchants.
 The overall increase in revenue between years due to growth in processing volumes and the average number of merchants serviced was partially offset by lower average pricing between years due to both competitive pricing considerations, particularly for larger processing volume merchants, and the mix of merchant sales volumes realized between periods.

-Electronic payment processing costs ("EPP costs") increased \$932,000 or 5% between years.
-EPP costs in 2013 and 2012 included provisions for charge-back losses of \$145,000 and \$624,000, respectively.
-The provision for charge-back losses in 2012 included losses of \$472,000 related to a group of merchants affiliated with one of its independent sales agents.
-The group of merchants related to such agent was unilaterally approved by a former senior manager of the EPP division and such charge-back losses resulted from violations of credit policy by such senior manager.
-Processing revenues less electronic payment processing costs ("margin") decreased from 15.9% in 2012 to 15.7% in 2013.
-Margin was favorably impacted by the reduction in provisions for charge-backs between years of 2.4%.
-The positive effect on the margin percentage of the reduction in charge-back loss provisions was offset by the impact on revenues and EPP costs of lower average pricing and increased cost factors comprising the mix of merchant sales volumes processed.
-Overall, the increase in margin dollars was \$128,000 between years.
+Electronic payment processing costs increased by \$2,701,000 or 8% between years.
+EPP costs in 2013 and 2012 included provisions for charge-back losses of \$290,000 and \$745,000, respectively.
+The provision for charge-back losses in 2012 included losses of \$456,000 related to a group of merchants affiliated with one of its independent sales agents.
+The group of merchants related to such sales agent was unilaterally approved by a former senior manager of the EPP division and such charge-back losses resulted from violations of credit policy by such senior manager.
+Processing revenues less electronic payment processing costs ("margin") decreased from 16.2% in 2012 to 16.0% in 2013.
+Margin was favorably impacted by the reduction in provisions for charge-backs between years by 1.1%.
+In addition, margin was favorably impacted by the change in timing of assessing the security compliance measurement fee noted above and new lower contract pricing from the company's third-party processor.
+However, the favorable impact on margin of the aforementioned factors were slightly more than offset by lower average pricing between years due to both competitive pricing considerations, particularly for larger volume merchants, and the mix of merchant sales volumes realized between periods.
+Overall, the increase in margin dollars was \$434,000 between years.

-Excluding electronic payment processing costs, other EPP costs decreased \$112,000 or 7% between years.
-Depreciation and amortization decreased \$128,000 between periods as the result of previously acquired portfolio intangible assets becoming fully amortized between periods.
-Payroll related costs decreased \$83,000 principally as a result of a decline in average headcount of 5% between years and lower payroll taxes due to the acceleration of 2012 bonus payments into 2012.
-Professional fees increased \$83,000 principally due to costs incurred in assessing the loss related to and the actions of the agent and former senior management member related to the charge-back losses associated with a group of merchants discussed above.
+Salaries and benefits decreased \$223,000 or 11% between years principally as the result of a reduction in staffing levels and lower payroll taxes due to the acceleration of the payment of 2012 bonus payments into 2012.
+Professional fees increased \$97,000 principally due to costs incurred in assessing the loss related to and the actions of the agent and former senior management member related to the charge-back losses associated with a group of merchants discussed above.
+Depreciation and amortization decreased \$206,000 between periods as the result of previously acquired portfolio intangible assets becoming fully amortized between periods.
+Remaining costs decreased \$20,000 or 3% between years.
+During 2012, office relocation costs of approximately \$50,000 were incurred.